Style & Design

 What is Minimalist Design?

-The style of minimalism is characterized by austerity and minimal decoration.
-Think functional furniture, geometric shapes, and minimal color choices.
-Minimalist design is the most basic style, looking to be calming and bringing things back to basics.
-Minimalist interior design is all about omitting the unnecessary, focusing on the details, and embracing white space.
+The style of minimalism is characterized by austerity and understated decoration.
+Think functional furniture, geometric shapes, and neutral color choices.
+Minimalist design is the most very function-based complete with sleek, seamless style.
+The goal is to create a calming, clutter-free environment.
+Minimalism is all about bringing things back to basics.
+Minimalist interior design focuses on omitting the unnecessary, spending a little more time on the details, and embracing the white space.

 Elements that Make a Successful Minimalist Design

-The steps to master a minimalist house decor starts with your philosophy, not your furniture.
+The steps to mastering a minimalist house decor start with your philosophy, not your furniture.
 However, certain elements will help you set the style according to the rules of minimalist design.
-The saying “less is more” really takes a whole new meaning when designing a minimalist home.
+The saying “less is more” really takes on a whole new meaning when designing a minimalist home.

 Minimalist Design Decor Essentials

 Neutral Colors: An essential feature of a minimalist design.
 Choose a neutral color palette, including whites, creams, and pastel colors.
-Most minimalist homes feature white walls all over, which happens to correspond with this years’ trends.
+Most minimalist homes feature white walls all over, which happens to correspond with this year’s top trends.
+White offers a great base color, it can truly make the few items of color in the room pop!

 Open Spaces: A vital element of this interior design style is the open floor plan.
 Minimalist homes have open spaces that seamlessly blend the rooms and maximize natural light.